-Allen is Chief Financial Officer (CFO) of BestSelf so it’ll be his job to organize the data, control where the money goes and how best to move forward.
-However as CEO, I will be scheduling a time to review numbers on a bi-weekly basis, so I have the financial intelligence to know which area’s to focus on.
+Allen is the Chief Financial Officer (CFO) of BestSelf so ithe ’ll be his job to organize the data, control where the money goes and how best to move forward.
+However as CEO, I will be scheduling a time to review numbers on a bi-weekly basis, so I have the financial intelligence to know which areas to focus on.

 3. Hire an Operations Manager – Becoming an Owner

-There are three key positions of any company: – Skilled producer/artist – Manager – Entrepreneur
+There are three key positions in any company: – Skilled producer/artist – Manager – Entrepreneur

 While we can be a bit of both, everyone at their core is one of these three orientations.
-My zone of genius is a skilled producer/artist followed by the entrepreneur.
-I like coming up with ideas, vision and bringing those to life.
+My zone of genius is a skilled producer/artist followed by an entrepreneur.
+I like coming up with ideas, visions and bringing those to life.